Recovering from a Stroke

 If you’ve experienced a stroke, we can help you gain back your capabilities and independence.

 - Patient-centered care, with active participation by you and your family regarding your recovery process.
-Your individual goals are prioritized through private family conferences.
+Your individual goals are prioritized through family conferences.

 - Speech and language issues

 Upon discharge, we remain a partner in your healthcare.
 We understand that your best opportunity for recovery is within a few months following your medical event.
 We want to help you find ways to capitalize on that time.

 We help arrange further resources as needed, such as follow-up physician appointments, outpatient therapy, or home health.
 We supply you and your family with educational information on continued exercises, behavior modifications, home modifications, and assistive devices, if necessary.

 Our goal is to help you reach the highest level of function and independence during your recovery so you can return home.